Tom-Bayz/kaggle/README.md

 - ('20/07/07) get started new competition!
 - ('20/07/18) added script that transform mp3 files to melcepstrum matrix
-- ('20/07/21) added script that fine-tuning Resnet
+- ('20/07/21) added script for fine-tunining Resnet